Common Book Program

 The TCC Common Book Program serves as a shared learning opportunity for thousands of students at the College, particularly those who are new to college life.
 It's an integral part of the College Success COLL 1003 curriculum and aims to initiate conversations and interactions from various perspectives, fostering the growth of informed and active citizens.

-Visit the Library Guides for print and electronic copies, information about the author, book resources, news, and events.
+Book, Resources, News and Events: Visit the Library Guides for print and electronic copies, information about the author, book resources, news, and events.

 Library Guides